 Comprehensive Pet Dental Care

 Edmonton West Animal Hospital provides advanced pet dental care.
 Our veterinarians use the latest dental x-ray technology to assess your pet’s oral health.
-Our well-trained staff can perform tooth extractions when necessary, and professional cleaning.
-Because animals don’t sit still for dental cleaning, anesthesia is required to perform the procedure.
+Our well-trained staff can perform tooth extractions when necessary and professional cleaning.
+Because animals don’t sit still for a dental cleaning, anesthesia is required to perform the procedure, you will need to complete our Dental Consent Webform prior to your appointment.
 Prior to cleaning, your pet will be given a physical exam, including blood tests to assess any potential risk associated with undergoing anesthesia.
 Based on the results, your pet’s anesthesia will be tailored to their particular physiology.
 If an advanced surgical procedure is necessary, we will refer you to a veterinary dental specialist.

 We encourage you to continue with good dental care at home by brushing your pet’s teeth regularly and providing treats and foods that we recommend for maintaining oral health.
 You can also apply a dental antiseptic, which we can provide, that helps control infection of the gums.